The Family Medical Leave Act (FMLA)

 Parent

-Son
+Son or Daughter

-Works for a covered employer,
+Work for a covered employer;

 In the worst scenarios, I have been the newly hired HR Manager and visited by managers on day two, asking me to research an absent employee.
 The Manager speculated that the employee might be on some leave but did not know.
 The employee thought they were on a leave of absence and had exceeded their 12 weeks.
 It's an absolute FMLA nightmare but fun to clean up (at least for me).
 FMLA is one of those acts (because it concerns health information about the employee) that must be administered with care and ease.
 Each FMLA case must be well documented, even when an employee has to miss work or, albeit, be hospitalized and the timing is off.
 It is the responsibility of the employee to notify the employer of their need to request FMLA.